Greg Moore (racing driver): Contract negotiations for the 2000 season

 With his five-year contract with Forsythe Racing ending after the 1999 season, Moore began negotiations with several CART teams and other auto racing series.
 He admitted to being interested in NASCAR, and established friendships with drivers such as Jeff Burton, and discussed competing in stock cars with Bobby Labonte.
 Moore told USA Today: "I think your career can be longer over there.
 You can be older and still be competitive because of the way the cars are.
 It's not as physically demanding.
 It's more a thinking-man's kind of thing."
 He discussed driving for Cal Wells' PPI Motorsports team, and with Andy Petree Racing.
 Moore entered into discussions with Forsythe Racing on June 30.
 Team owner Gerald Forsythe made him an offer that was rejected because of monetary limitations.
-In August 1999, Moore signed a $10 million three-year contract to replace Al Unser Jr. at Penske's CART team from 2000 onward.
+In August 1999, Moore signed a $10 million three-year contract to replace Al Unser Jr. at Penske's CART team from 2000 onward alongside Gil De Ferran.
 According to CART driver Tony Kanaan, Moore planned to spend three to four more years in CART, before entering NASCAR.